poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

     read r0 r0 0  # Read this address to r0
 ```

 First we get a libc leak from the heap.
-Because it's not the main arena from ptmalloc, because it's multithreaded, it stores a pointer to the main arena at the beginning of our second arena and it just so happens that main arena is inside of libc.
-If you have no idea what I'm talking about this is a good article about ptmalloc internals: https://sourceware.org/glibc/wiki/MallocInternals .
+Because we're not operating on the main arena from ptmalloc cuz it's multithreaded, glibc stores a pointer to the main arena at the beginning of our second arena and it just so happens that main arena is located inside of libc.
+If you have no idea what I'm talking about [this is a good article about ptmalloc's internals](https://sourceware.org/glibc/wiki/MallocInternals).
 The rest of the exploit:
 ```
     add r0 7580  # Calculate offset inside of libc to a stack address.
 In this case it's `__environ` but there are a lot of stack addresses inside of libc. mov2 r1 r0  # Make a copy of the libc address inside of r1.
 We will use it while creating a rop chain.